Paco Toronjo

-Francisco Antonio Toronjo Arreciado (Alosno, June 13, 1928 – Huelva, 1998), known as Paco Toronjo, was a Spanish flamenco singer.
+Francisco Antonio Toronjo Arreciado (Alosno, June 13, 1928 – Huelva, 2 de julio 1998), known as Paco Toronjo, was a Spanish flamenco singer.

 He learned to sing local traditional folk music in his home town of Alosno.
 He left his province when he was 20 years old to become a professional musician.
 At the beginning of his musical career he sang with his brother, Pepe Toronjo, as a duet.
 They were known as "Hermanos Toronjo"(Toronjo Brothers), and were the first to record "Sevillanas".